Today we’d like to introduce you to Todd and Donald Drummond.

 These Security Desks provide 99.0% protection where otherwise there is 0%!

-We have a manufacturing agreement with PS Security LLC to produce the desks and aligned with AMULET Technologies Inc. to provide the excellence of AMULET Ballistic Barrier protection.
+We have a manufacturing agreement to produce the desks and aligned with AMULET Technologies Inc. to provide the excellence of AMULET Ballistic Barrier protection.
 We arranged for nonprofit shipping discounts, onsite assembly with National Assemblers Inc. and teamed with school and building security assessment firms to review your school, private or government building entry security including courtrooms.
 This process takes massive time and energy to achieve and we are extremely delighted to announce that it is completed.

 These desks are perfect for home-school remote learning with the added benefit of home invasion protection by providing a safe space “mini safe room” security!
 How many parents have no choice but to leave their teenage children home alone occasionally until they get home from work or running errands?
 You can’t put a price on peace of mind!